 See Over 1000 Inspiring Patio Ideas

-As regular visitors to our site will know, we are huge fans of Pinterest, which in our opinion, is the best place on the web to find ideas and get inspiration.
+As regular visitors to our site will know, we really like Pinterest, which in our opinion, is the best place on the web to find ideas and get inspiration for any garden project.

 Other Sites Worth Checking Out

 Because we work in the home improvement industry, we often find ourselves exploring other websites for guidance, hints, tips and ideas.

 In addition to Pinterest, we think you’ll like the following sites:

 The Landscaping Network has plenty of patio ideas and also guides for installation and lighting ideas.

 The Ideal Home Magazine is another great source of patio and garden ideas and is well worth exploring.

 When is the Best Time of Year to Lay a Patio?